celiolucaslm/celiolucaslm/README.md

 - 🔭 I’m currently working on a **double degree exchange program in France to become Computer Engineer.**

-- 📚 I’m currently learning **Python, Machine Learning and Operations Research.**
+- 📚 I’m currently learning **Python, Machine Learning and Deep Learning.**

 - 💬 Ask me about **Data Science and Python**